Penaeus monodon: Sustainable consumption

 In 2010, Greenpeace added P. monodon to its seafood red list – "a list of fish that are commonly sold in supermarkets around the world, and which have a very high risk of being sourced from unsustainable fisheries".
 The reasons given by Greenpeace were "destruction of vast areas of mangroves in several countries, overfishing of juvenile shrimp from the wild to supply farms, and significant human-rights abuses".

-Basic research
+Genetic research

 In an effort to understand whether DNA repair processes can protect crustaceans against infection, basic research was conducted to elucidate the repair mechanisms used by P. monodon.
 Repair of DNA double-strand breaks was found to be predominantly carried out by accurate homologous recombinational repair.
 Another, less accurate process, microhomology-mediated end joining, is also used to repair such breaks.